 Temporary traffic control signs have the capability of conveying messages which are both general and specific by using words or symbols, with all of them falling into the same three categories as other indicators.
 These three categories are warning signs, guide signs, and regulatory signs, and the colors for each of these types follow the same guidelines as normal transport signs do.

 For instance, warning indicators in temporary traffic zones will generally have a black legend on an orange background, and other types of temporary signs will follow the same guidelines for coloring as their permanent counterparts.
-Whenever any of these are intended for night use, they must be made of reflective material which has a smooth and sealed external surface.
+Whenever any of these are intended for night use, they must be made of reflective material that has a smooth and sealed external surface.

-Alternatively, they can be illuminated so that their shape and coloring are clearly visible either during daylight or at nighttime, and this illumination can be either internal or external.
+Alternatively, they can be illuminated so that their shape and coloring are visible either during daylight or at nighttime, and this illumination can be either internal or external.

 It is advisable to use flashing warning lights with these temporary control indicators, although the flashing lights must not interfere with the line of sight to the transit control sign itself.
 In most cases, temporary traffic control signs will be located on the right-hand side of any roadway, unless special attention is intended to be drawn to these, and in that case, they can be placed on both sides of the highway.